MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/_index.md

 {{< details title="Updating in your backend" >}}

 1. Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
-2. From the [PrestaShop 1.7 manual](/prestashop-1-7/), download the plugin again.
+2. Download the plugin again above.
 3. Follow the [Installation](/prestashop-1-7/#installation) instructions.

 {{< /details >}}